Invarion/invarion-docs/docs/rapid-online/the-marker-tool/multi-message-marker.md

 - **Panels & Frame** - Same as above.
 But, additionally to the signs, the manifest will also list the multi-message frame.

-Choose desirable option in multi-message sign's properties, this setting is called "Manifest entries".
+Choose desirable option in multi-message sign's properties, this setting is called **Manifest entries**.